Come on green chili masters. Bring it! http://t.co/F6njmDQSII

 A world-class destination featuring the tallest sand dunes in North America

-Against the backdrop of rugged 14,000' peaks in the Sangre de Cristo mountains—the 30 square mile sand dune field, with no designated trails—invites you to explore freely.
+Against the backdrop of rugged 14,000' peaks in the Sangre de Cristo mountains—the 30 square mile sand dune field, with no designated trails—invites you on an adventure.
 The natural system of the Park ranges from great sand dunes to forests, from cottonwood groves to majestic mountain peaks and tundra.
 The highest elevation in the park is 13,604' above sea level.
 The Great Sand Dunes Visitor Center and campground areas are at about 8,200'.

 Sand Dunes History